TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 bold(bold(h))'''_(w, K) &= op("LN")(bold(h)''_(w, K))bold(W)_3 + bold(b)_3 \
 $ <transformer_shre_shared_encoder_head_computation>

+We consider the 3-layer MLP as a single layer stacked on the image and text encoder, and therefore denote the layer number as $K=L_s+1=7$.
 The operation done in @transformer_shre_shared_encoder_ffn_computation is analogous to the definition of the MLP layers in a Transformer layer, defined in @transformer_ffn_eq.
 We choose a different notation here to also capture the result $bold(h)'_(w, K)$, or $bold(h)'_(v, K)$ for an image, of the first linear layer